Skip to Content

 3. Place the tomatoes, cut side down, on the prepared baking sheet.

-4. Season the tomatoes with some salt.
+4. Season the beefsteak tomatoes with some salt.
 This helps to reduce the moisture in them.

-5. Roast them for 35-45 minutes until they are tender and the skins are wrinkled.
+5. Roast the tomatoes for 35-45 minutes until they are tender, and the skins are wrinkled.

-11. Add the diced garlic and cook for another minute.
+8. Add the minced garlic and cook for another minute.

-13. Pour the wine and stock into the onion mixture, stir well, and add the spices.
+9. Pour the wine (if using) and beef stock into the onion mixture, stir well.

-15. Cook over medium heat until the liquid has cooked down to about half, about 5 minutes.
+13. Cook the sauce over medium heat until the liquid has reduced to half, about 5 minutes.

-16. Add the roasted tomatoes, making sure that any really big chunks are chopped up.
+17. Add the roasted tomatoes, breaking up any really big chunks.

-17. Add the tomato paste and stir to blend well.
+18. Add the tomato paste and stir well.

 Notes